UltimateBrains/PHP-MySQL-Gallery-Assignemt/README.md

 # PHP-MySQL-Gallery-Assignemt

-It's simple Admin panel whicha can hahandle the Photo Gallery.
+It's simple Admin panel which can handle the Photo Gallery.